 The CRMC has delegated responsibility for primary risk oversight for compliance, investments, product development, operational, information technology, human resources and business area risks to various other management committees (discussed below).
 Each of these committees has cross-functional representation to enhance its risk oversight.
-The CRMC is chaired by the CRO.
-The CRMC meets monthly and reports its activities to the A&R Committee of the Board quarterly.
+The CRMC is chaired by the Corporate Chief Actuary and CRO.
+The CRMC meets monthly, regularly receives reports from each subcommittee and reports its activities to the A&R Committee of the Board quarterly.